 At this point, my little boy peeked into his room and looked aghast, as if we had betrayed him.
 “But it looks SO DIRTY!” he said.
 I tried to explain that to make an omelette, you have to crack some eggs.
 Then he said he wanted an omelette for dinner so we closed the door to this room for the evening and went to cook.

 The next day, the lining paper went up and the room no longer looked dirty.

 DECORATING TIP: If your walls have some bumps after stripping wallpaper, thick lining paper can do a great job of smoothing them out.
 It’ll save you the cost and hassle of replastering.
 To ensure there are no visible joins in the lining paper, hang it horizontally with about 3mm gap between the rows.
 Then fill this gap with a flexible filler and sand it smooth when dry.
-Seal the filler with a slightly thinned coat of a good primer (I prefer Zinsser BIN) and when that’s dry, you’re ready to paint!
+Seal the filler with a slightly thinned coat of a good primer and when that’s dry, you’re ready to paint!

-If you’ve got through this far with the post, I thank you!
+If you’ve got through this far with the post, thank you!
 I just wanted to highlight what a lot of work was needed in this room, and with fun-sized people around, it’s quite a challenge to get things done.
 Anyway, here’s your reward for sticking it out: a peek of the first coat of paint going up!

 Isn’t it gorgeous??
 Little Greene Deep Space Blue is a wonderfully deep, rich blue… exactly what I was envisioning for this room!